suffolklibraries/lgc/content/collections/events/galapagos-talk-15-03.md

     content:
       -
         type: text
-        text: "Join Suffolk Wildlife Trust's Charlie Zakss, for this fascinating talk on how the rewilding at Martlesham Wilds is progressing."
+        text: 'Join Chris Parfitt for this fascinating talk about the Galapagos Islands.'
   -
     type: paragraph
     attrs: